sketch-hq/SketchAPI/docs-website/pages/cli-metadata.md

 permalink: /cli/metadata

 order: 104
+excerpt: Retrieve Sketch document metadata including version information and the list of contained pages and artboards
 ---

 Retrieve the Sketch document metadata with `sketchtool`.
 This includes information about the Sketch version used to save to save the file, document format version as well as the pages and artboards of the Sketch document.